wp-plugins/advanced-what-should-we-write-about-next/readme.txt

 The feedbacks are sent by AJAX, and the plugin has a backened panel for moderating Feedbacks where you can mark feedbacks as Spam, Approve or even delete them after reading.

+For More information visit, [Advanced what should we write next about WordPress Plugin](http://wpden.net/advanced-write-next-wordpress-plugin/)

 == Installation ==
 Installation is pretty simple.